 GRCC Players is our name for all students who participate in GRCC productions, either onstage or behind the scenes.
 We in the theater department pride ourselves on offering stimulating theater that challenges and educates (and hopefully entertains) our students and audience.
-We offer college credit for participation in student productions (kind of like "pay to play", 'cept ya don't hafta pay if ya don't need the credit).
-Every fall and winter the faculty direct mainstage productions, and every winter we select a few students to direct an evening of one act plays.
+We offer college credit for participation in student productions (kind of like "pay to play", except you don't have to pay if you don't need the credit).
+Every fall and winter the faculty direct main stage productions, and every winter we select a few students to direct an evening of one act plays.
 Students have designed lighting, costuming, scenery, and sound for a number of our productions.

 Welcome to Arroyo’s … Nov 7 to 9, 2019

 by Kristoffer Diaz, Directed By Sammy A. Publes